Saving time, making connections with influencers, building authority — these are just some of the benefits of content curation.

 When you’re starting out, set aside at least an hour a day to source, filter and add value to existing content.
 Build up a collection of quality content, enhanced with your own insights, that you know your audience will love.

-The curating and sharing of content created by others is growing in popularity with proven success rates when it’s done right.
+The curating and sharing of others’ content creations is growing in popularity with proven success rates when it’s done right.
 And successful curators always follow these golden rules:

-- Credit the creator of the work prominently, and link back to the source.
+- Credit the content creator prominently, and link back to the source.

 - Never knowingly infringe copyright.

-- Don’t rely too heavily on one or two curation sources.
+- Don’t rely too heavily on one or two content sources.
 At best it makes you appear lazy.
 At worst it could be interpreted as riding off the back of the original creator’s work.
+Instead, have a wide variety of sources.

 - Avoid reproducing too much of the original work.
 Add value by offering your own headline, or insight, but give your readers the motivation to click to the source to read more.